k0f1/configuring-linux-web-server/README.md

 Create a directory `mkdir .ssh`.
 In your loacl machine, look view the public key and copy it with `cat .ssh/grader.pub`.
 Post the public key inside this file.

+Set up some specific file permissions on .ssh and authorized_keys with

+`chmod 700 .ssh`
+`chmod 644 .ssh/authorized_keys`

+set up a change of passwd when next the users login `sudo passwd -e grader`
+When when next the user log in, they will be forced to change thier password.

 ## Install apache2:
 ## Install and configure the Apache Web Server on an Ubuntu